- Travel and Places»

-The Batu Caves is located outside Kuala Lumpur city.
+The Batu Caves is located in Gombak outside Kuala Lumpur city.
 This 400 million-year-old limestone hill is a popular attraction in the state of Selangor.
 At the Batu Caves, there is a series of Hindu cave temples and caves.
 At the main entrance to the caves is a large statue of the Hindu God.
 There is a steep climb of 272 steps before one can get to the caves and be greeted by a troop of wild monkeys in the area!

 Even though Genting lies in the neighbouring state of Pahang, most visitors in Kuala Lumpur will spend a day or two at this cool highland attraction which sits at an altitude of 2000 metres above sea level.
 Genting Highlands is about an hour's drive from the city.
 For a more breathtaking ride over the rainforests and into the clouds, visitors can take the Genting and Awana Skyways cable cars at the foot of the highlands.
 The main attractions include the casinos, fun rides, theme parks, arcades, restaurants, shopping complexes, cinemas and other entertainment activities.

 Another pride of Malaysia is the Sepang International Circuit which began hosting the Formula One in 1999.
 This Formula One Circuit is not far from the KL International Airport (also known as KLIA).